Review

 Pricing

-Claude’s pricing is easiest to read as a ladder from useful consumer assistant to expensive power-user service.
-Free is enough to test the product seriously.
-Pro is the obvious individual buy at $20 per month or $200 per year, because it moves Claude from “interesting” to “daily tool” without forcing a business purchase.
+Claude’s pricing is easiest to read as a ladder from broad free assistant to expensive power-user service.
+Free now covers enough ground to test Claude seriously.
+Pro remains the obvious individual buy at $20 per month or $200 per year, because it adds more usage, Claude Code, Claude Cowork, Research, unlimited projects, and access to more models without forcing a business purchase.

 That structure makes Claude look less like a universal subscription and more like a ladder for users whose tolerance for rate limits has already been tested.
 If Claude is central to your workday, the ladder is understandable.
-If it is not, the higher tiers get expensive quickly.
+If it is not, the premium seats and usage-based enterprise layer get expensive quickly.

 Privacy

 The practical takeaway is simple: if your work involves sensitive documents, proprietary information, or regulated data, the commercial tiers are the better default.
-Anthropic’s commercial documentation lists SOC 2 Type II, ISO 27001:2022, ISO/IEC 42001:2023, and HIPAA support, which puts it in the right class for serious business use.
+Anthropic says Team, Enterprise, and the API do not train on customer data by default, and its commercial documentation lists SOC 2 Type I and Type II, ISO 27001:2022, ISO/IEC 42001:2023, and a HIPAA-ready configuration with a BAA available.

 Who It’s Best For